SofiaKung/sofikung.github.io/README.md

 # Website Project

 A clean portfolio site with a lightweight, GitHub-based CMS.
-Homepage lists Projects and Posts; list pages render the same data; detail pages are rendered from JSON lists and optional HTML or JSON block content.
+Homepage lists Projects and Posts; list pages render the same data; detail pages render from Markdown (YAML front matter + body) with no JSON dependency.

 ## Quick Start
 - Installation: